jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Isn't it jut solved if you just accept, to create a call object as a replica of a definition, even though, then you are copying 'code' as well as data.
 And just when running the parent command, you create all the sub-commands, and their parameters, but leave them unfilled in and create the parent command's parameter assignments.
 Then you have everything instantiated, that you need, and you can just start at sub-command 1, run the input parameters assignments, and run it, run the output parameter assignments (even when they immediately assign something to parameters of another command), and then continue with sub-command 2.
-That would just solve the problem.
+That might just solve the problem.

 Just leave that CPU comparison stuff in another article.
 Just confess in that article, that it is just a brainstorm,